commuterjoy/ltn-gis/README.md

 ## All the roads in a single borough

-I just needed Ealing roads so we need to chuck the rest of London away, so I did that in three steps.
+I just needed Ealing roads so we need to chuck the rest of London away, so I did that in a few steps.

 Open the [attribute table](https://docs.qgis.org/2.18/en/docs/user_manual/working_with_vector/attribute_table.html#introducing-the-attribute-table-interface) of the London wards layer.